nevrez/nevrez.github.io/resume.md

 menutitle: Resume
 ---

+## Currently

 `2016 - ~`
-National Institute of Advanced Industrial Science and Technology, __Senior Researcher__
+__Senior Researcher__ at National Institute of Advanced Industrial Science and Technology

 ## Education